-Post-Brexit rules for school trips to Europe 2021
+Post-Brexit - preparing for a school trip to Europe in 2022

 Now that school groups are able to travel abroad again, we’ve sifted through the rules to explain how Brexit will impact your school trip to Europe and what actions are required in the short, medium and long term.